Idi Naa Love Story: Plot

-The story is about a man named "abhi" who lives a carefree life and his experiences with women and his quest to fall in love and make a woman his.
+The story is about a man named Abhiram "Abhi", who lives a carefree life and his experiences with women and his quest to fall in love and make a woman his.
 He is impulsive, happy go lucky, romantic and idealistic without any future plans.
 He is a person with child like mentality who often makes instantaneous decisions.
 He sees a woman named sruthi while riding his motorbike and tries to talk to her.
 Reluctant to speak with him, she tries to avoid him.
 He stalks Sruthi for many weeks following her wherever she goes upon which she agrees to talk with him.
 He forms a romantic relationship with her.
 Things go well up to a point at which she has a marriage proposal from another person arranged by her family.
 Nervous about this, she tries to approach him over phone and in person.
 He doesn't give her any time to talk and behaves carelessly towards her misjudging her intent and her relationship with him in that situation.
 This pushes her away from him and she becomes engaged to another person.
 She later meets him to reconcile with him and he recognizes a ring on her finger which indicates she is about to get married with another person.
 Unable to blame himself because of his madness, he accepts that she wouldn't be his.
 Sruthi and Abhi agree to be courteous towards each other even though they won't be together.

 After he lands a job in an advertising company, he meets another woman Abhinaya who seems friendly with him.
 After spending a few hours with her both exchange stories about their previous love life, he immediately falls in love with her and she fall in love with him.
 After meeting each other at night, both begin to have sexual contact.
 When the night is over, she wakes up and calls the police saying that he tried to rape her after which the police arrest him and put him in jail.
 Later, it is learnt by the police that the woman has amnesia in which she can't remember anything beyond the current day since her Automotive accident which happened a few years ago.
 The only memories she has are those before her automotive accident.
 The police realizing her mental illness, release Abhi who tries to talk to her making her remember the time they spent together.